 - 1. Implementation of a statewide on-line and off-line web-based data collection and reporting system, which allows real-time tracking of program performance at the State and local levels. - 2.
 The DSE/EIS implemented Differentiated Framework: Tiers of General Supervision and Engagement to ensure compliance and results driven accountability.
 As a part of this process the MITP participates in comprehensive monitoring of the birth through four continuum of services to infants, toddlers, and preschool-age children receiving services through an IFSP or Extended IFSP.
-Examples of universal monitoring included in the differentiated framework include: - Data collection and analysis on performance in federal/State priority areas; - Development and dissemination of semi-annual profiles of local data and documentation of compliance and performance; - Approval of yearly local applications for funding which include the development and implementation of a Comprehensive System of Personnel Development (CSPD) Plan and Public Awareness (PA) Plan that impact child and family results; - Provision of focused on-site technical assistance with local Infants and Toddlers Programs in need of improvement, consistent with the Tiers of General Supervision and Engagement described above; - Review and approval of local corrective action plans, improvement plans, semiannual and final program reports to ensure both results and compliance; - Requirements for local programs to link federal or State funding for the purpose of correcting areas of non-compliance or to improve child and family outcomes;
+Examples of universal monitoring included in the differentiated framework include: - Data collection and analysis on performance in federal/State priority areas; - Development and dissemination of semi-annual profiles of local data and documentation of compliance and performance; - Approval of yearly local applications for funding which include the development and implementation of a Comprehensive System of Personnel Development (CSPD) Plan and Public Awareness (PA) Plan that impact child and family results; - Provision of focused on-site technical assistance with local Infants and Toddlers Programs in need of improvement, consistent with the Tiers of General Supervision and Engagement described above; - Review and approval of local corrective action plans, improvement plans, semiannual and final program reports to ensure both results and compliance; - Requirements for local programs to link federal or State funding for the purpose of correcting areas of non-compliance or to improve child and family outcomes; - Inclusion of all results indicators as criteria for making local determinations in SFY 2015 to ensure consistency with the national shift towards results driven accountably. - Development of an IFSP record review document as part of a consistent birth through 21 monitoring process.
+This document was piloted in four local Infants and Toddlers Programs in SFY 2013 with full implementation occurring in SFY 2014 and continuing in SFY 2015; and

-- Inclusion of all results indicators as criteria for making local determinations in SFY 2014 to ensure consistency with the national shift towards results driven accountably. - Development of an IFSP record review document as part of a consistent birth through 21 monitoring process.
-This document was piloted in four local Infants and Toddlers Programs in SFY 2013 with full implementation occurring in SFY 2014; and - Implementation of child specific case studies and service provider interviews in SFY 2015, as a way of examining child progress toward meeting outcomes in the early intervention program. - 3.
-Submission of the State Performance Plan and Annual Performance Report to the United States Department of Education (USDE) Office of Special Education Programs (OSEP) to document the State's actual accomplishments in each federal monitoring indicator (11 Indicators3).
-The MITP has received the determination of "Meets Requirements" based on the United States Department of Education required indicators for eight consecutive years.
+- Implementation of child specific case studies and service provider interviews in SFY 2015, as a way of examining child progress toward meeting outcomes in the early intervention program. - 3.
+Submission of the State Performance Plan and Annual Performance Report to the United States Department of Education (USDE) Office of Special Education Programs (OSEP) to document the State's actual accomplishments in each federal monitoring indicator (11 Indicators2).
+In SFY 2014, the OSEP included Results Indicators in their determination process for the first time.
+Unlike in previous years, states' determinations were calculated using a 50% compliance/50% results matrix.
+Compliance indicators reflect the legal requirements of Part C of the Individuals with Disabilities Education Act and its applicable regulations, whereas results indicators reflect the performance of the program to ultimately produce positive child and family outcomes.
+Even with this shift towards Results Driven Accountability, the MITP continued to Meet Requirements.
+The MITP has received the determination of "Meets Requirements" based on the United States Department of Education required indicators for nine consecutive years.

 Fiscal Year State Determination

 SFY 2006 Meets Requirements

 SFY 2007 Meets Requirements

 SFY 2008 Meets Requirements

 SFY 2009 Meets Requirements

 SFY 2010 Meets Requirements

 SFY 2011 Meets Requirements

 SFY 2012 Meets Requirements

 SFY 2013 Meets Requirements

+SFY 2014 Meets Requirements

-SFY 2014 Not Yet Received
+SFY 2015 Not Yet Received